Rayster4/Unofficial-SchoolMouv-Extended/README.md

 python main.py
 ```

-There is also a executable but windows seems to have taken a grudge against it, so, it's up to you.
+There is also a executable but windows seems to have taken a grudge against it, so, it's up to you. (it's safe)